puregome/notebooks/README.md

 ### Nu.nl

 1. Run code blocks 1, 3 and 4 of the notebook selenium-test.ipynb, after updating the name of the file in URLFILE in code block 1
-2. Restart the notebook and run code blocks 1 and 6, after changing the name of the new downloads directory in code block 6.
+2. Restart the notebook and run code blocks 1 and 6, after changing the name of the new downloads directory in DATADIROUT in code block 6.
 This process takes many hours (even days) to complete
 3. The notebook can be copied and several copies can be run in parallel
 4. When the notebooks have finished: delete all files of sizes 1 and 3 in this month's directory and rerun the notebooks
 5. Repeat step 4 until no articles with comments are found